Pythux/MindustryCompiler/README.md

 - afectation `a = 1` and simple operation +, -, /, *, ...

+- operation += -=

+- improve if, if var, if not var, and / or

 ## current usage

 - compile a file :